Amidah: Ya'aleh VeYavo

 On Chol HaMoed and Rosh Chodesh, the prayer Ya'aleh Veyavo ("May [our remembrance] rise and be seen...") is inserted in the blessing of Avodah.
 Ya'aleh Veyavo is also said in the Kedushat HaYom blessing of the Festival Amidah, and at Birkat HaMazon.
 One phrase of the prayer varies according to the day's holiday, mentioning it by name.
 Often, the first line is uttered aloud so that others will be reminded of the change.

 Al HaNissim

-On Hanukkah and Purim, the weekday Amidot are recited, but a special paragraph is inserted into the blessing of Hoda'ah.
+On Hanukkah and Purim, the weekday or sabbath Amidot are recited, but a special paragraph is inserted into the blessing of Hoda'ah.
 Each holiday's paragraph recounts the historical background of that holiday, thanking God for his salvation.
 Both paragraphs are prefaced by the same opening line, "[We thank You] for the miraculous deeds (Al HaNissim) and for the redemption and for the mighty deeds and the saving acts wrought by You, as well as for the wars which You waged for our ancestors in ancient days at this season."